Military Assistance Command, Vietnam – Studies and Observations Group: Black year – 1968

 For MACV and SOG, 1968 was a black year.
-The year saw the Tet Offensive, the largest PAVN/Viet Cong offensive thus far in the conflict, but the collapse of SOG's northern operations.
+The year saw the Tet Offensive, the largest PAVN/Viet Cong offensive thus far in the conflict, and the collapse of SOG's northern operations.
 Although the Tet Offensive was contained and rolled back, and significant casualties were inflicted upon the enemy, the mood of the American people and government had turned irrevocably against an open-ended commitment by the United States.
 For most of the year MACV-SOG's operations centered around in-country missions in support of field forces.
 Since the enemy had to come out from his cover and launched conventional operations, the U.S. and South Vietnam lost no opportunity in engaging them.
 General Westmoreland, encouraged by the Joint Chiefs of Staff, requested 200,000 more troops, under the stipulation that they would be used to conduct cross-border operations to pursue the foe.
 This was the logical military move at this point in the conflict, but it was already too late.
 In 1968, SOG recon teams conducted hundreds of missions gathering valuable intelligence but suffered 79 SF troops killed in action or missing.
 MACV-SOG captured three PAVN soldiers from Cambodia and one from Laos.

 President Johnson sought a way out of the commitment that he had originally escalated.
 Politically, this was late in coming, but Washington had finally awakened to its predicament.
 Johnson attempted to get Hanoi to reopen peace negotiations and the carrot he offered was the cessation of all U.S. operations against North Vietnam north of the 20th parallel.
 Hanoi had only sought an end to the air campaign against the north (Operation Rolling Thunder), but Johnson went one further by calling a halt to all northern operations, both overt and covert.
 This order effectively ended MACV-SOG's agent team, propaganda, and aerial operations.

 In reality, for MACV-SOG, the point was moot.
 Suspicions abounded within the organization that Operation Timberwork had been penetrated by North Vietnamese dich van agents.
 Intelligence returns from the northern agent teams had been disappointing and more than three-quarters of the agents inserted had been captured either during or not long after their insertion.
 The fact that SOG had followed the CIA's failed formula for three years was not considered a contributing factor.
 The unit was more concerned over Washington's continuous rejection of one of the original goals of the operation: the formation of a resistance movement by potential dissident elements in North Vietnam.
 Washington's stated goal in the conflict was a free and viable South Vietnam, not the overthrow of the Hanoi regime.
 The conundrum was what would happen had the program succeeded.
 The best possible outcome would have been a repeat of the ill-fated Hungarian revolution of 1956, crushed by the Soviet Union, and about which the U.S. could do nothing.